 Their passion translates to inspiration as 5000 of Sarasota County’s elementary students journey through the AquaDome each year.
 Riverview High School’s science education program is unparalleled in its diversity of subjects to explore and the quality and rigor of the educational experience.

-Meet our Interns!!
+Click here to Meet our Current Interns!!

 Marine Science Club